SLT-World/SLBr/README.md

 ## Contribution
 Feature suggestions and contributions would be much appreciated.
 Your input helps improve SLBr.
-Or you can also contribute by sponsoring [CefSharp](https://github.com/sponsors/amaitland).
+Alternatively, you can also contribute by sponsoring [CefSharp](https://github.com/sponsors/amaitland).

 ## Screenshots & Videos